aomsk/AOMSK/README.md

 <h1>👋 Hi I'm Sipang</h1>
-I want to be a Web Developer or Mobile  Developer😍.
+I want to be a Web Developer or Mobile  Developer.😍😍

 ## Skills :
 #### Langauge